 Other than them effectively being projectors, the Laser TVs function the same way as a traditional set.
 They still use remotes and have the VIDAA U operating system.
 Since they don't need a huge sheet of glass though, wall mounting a Laser TV is often simpler and they can be cheaper than similar sized high-end traditional TVs from other brands.

-The Hisense XD9G is something entirely new.
+The Hisense XD9G was something entirely new when it debuted in 2020.
 It’s an LCD TV, which is far from new, but it layers two liquid crystal (LC in LCD) modules on top of each other, for what Hisense describes as OLED-rivalling black levels.

-There’s more to a TV than black levels though; we’re interested to see whether having an extra layer of liquid crystals does anything to boost colour and peak brightness.
-It could mean the dual-cell TVs are expensive to run, too.
+There’s more to a TV than black levels, though; we’re interested to see whether having an extra layer of liquid crystals does anything to boost colour and peak brightness.

 Hisense H9G Quantum Series